uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 ./uhppoted-mqtt config > /etc/uhppoted/uhppoted.conf
 ```

-The default installation is configured with full security enabled which is unnecessary for an integration with _Greengrass_ and also cumbersome to debug (it can always be reenabled incrementally once the system is up and running).
+The default installation is configured with full security enabled which is unnecessary for an integration with _Greengrass_ and
+also makes debug difficult/impossible.
+It can always be re-enabled incrementally once the system is up and running..

 To run without internal security, edit the _/etc/uhppoted/uhppoted.conf_ file:
 ```